WLNK: WBT-FM

 WBT-FM was first heard on the 107.9 frequency on August 15, 1962, but this was actually the second incarnation of WBT-FM.
-Those call letters were used on WBT's first FM service at 99.9 MHz from 1947 to 1954.
+That callsign was used on WBT's first FM service at 99.9 MHz from 1947 to 1954.
 Clyde McLean was the original announcer on WBT-FM, and the station was purposed for "Storecasting" or playing background music for businesses in the Charlotte area.
 Very little advertising was sold on the station, and the company's television station, WBTV was becoming profitable for the company.
 For that reason, Jefferson Standard Broadcasting Company decided to abandon WBT-FM.

 The station's broadcasting equipment was donated to the University of North Carolina at Chapel Hill, which then started a non-commercial station, WUNC-FM.

 Jefferson Standard Broadcasting Company returned to FM broadcasting in 1962.
 The station at 107.9 was one of the first FM stereo stations in the nation.
 Initially, the station aired a mixture of classical music and beautiful music, but by the mid-1960s, WBT-FM was airing the beautiful music format produced by Schulke Radio Productions.